Get A FREE Quote

 A gas leak will be problematic for your compressor which might result in a complete failure if not attended to.
 The condenser will also be affected which means you have two parts that might need replacing.
 If you allow it to continue, you will be spending a lot of money to fix it in the future.

-There are two commonly used refrigerant gases in air-conditioners, the R-410a, and the R-22.
+When comes to aircon gas top up, there are two commonly used refrigerant gases in air-conditioners, the R-410a, and the R-22.
 You should know which one of these two will work for your unit.
 There are differences in how they function and are used up and we will try to discuss this below.

 This gas is commonly called Freon.
 Not many air-conditioning units use this gas nowadays and you can mostly find it in older aircon models.
 The reason for the shift is it’s classified as a hydrochlorofluorocarbon (HCFC), a type of gas that damages the ozone layer.